Frequently Asked Questions

 A: ALEKS is an artificial intelligence based learning system that will help you prepare for your courses.
 Details are available on the ALEKS page.

-Q: Do I need to buy ALEKS?
+Q: Do I need to use ALEKS?
 Is there another option for summer preparation?

 A: Yes, ALEKS is a required component of all three course sequences (CH101, CH109, and CH111/181).
-Not only will you be using it over the summer, but it will also be used throughout the entire course (in CH101 and CH109).
+Not only will you be using it over the summer, but it will also be used throughout the entire course in CH101.
 The license that you purchase this summer will last for the entire fall semester and is good for any of the three course sequences.
 Students in CH109 can use ALEKS for up to two weeks without buying a license, and students in CH111 will not be prompted to buy a license.